trento-project/web/guides/authentication/spa_flow.md

-# Authentication flow in Trento single page application
+# Trento Single Page Application

 The trento single page application, leverages the JWT authentication mechanism of `trento` API, using the refresh token flow when the `access_token` expires.